SocietyForArtisticResearch/rc-pandoc-help/06-collaboration.md

 __shared__, content can still be changed, and the mode of sharing can be changed at a later point.

+### The _owner_ role

+Every exposition has exactly one owner.
+The owner is one of the author(s), and has some extra capabilities:

+* Can delete the exposition.
+* Can submit a publication request for the exposition.
+* Can request connecting it to a Project or Portal.

+The owner can also select one of the other authors to be the owner.
+Be aware that this will remove the privileges from the previous owner.

 ## Share

 __Share__ option can used to control visibility of works and